5 highly unusual Australian native plants for your garden - Minimalist Gardener

 What makes it unusual

-This plant produces perfect pincushion-shaped flower balls — dense, round, and a vivid blue that stands out even from a distance.
-The symmetry is almost unnatural, making it one of the most visually distinctive small natives you can grow.
+Blue pincushion produces perfect spherical flower balls — dense, round and a vivid blue that stands out even at a distance.
+The symmetry is almost unnatural, making it one of the most visually distinctive small natives available for home gardens.

 How to grow it